 Project Details

-From July 2023 to August 2024, NGO Responsible Citizens, in collaboration with the United Nations Children’s Fund (UNICEF), implemented a project aimed at providing psychosocial, educational, and medical support to families with children in Kharkiv, Donetsk, Dnipropetrovsk, and Zaporizhzhia oblasts.
+Since July 2023, the NGO Responsible Citizens, in partnership with the United Nations Children’s Fund (UNICEF), has been implementing a project aimed at providing psychosocial, educational, and medical support to families with children in Kharkiv, Donetsk, Dnipropetrovsk, and Zaporizhzhia oblasts.

-• 69,988 children, parents, and caregivers received mental health and psychosocial support (MHPSS), including group and individual consultations.
+• 49,202 children, parents, and caregivers received psychosocial support (MHPSS) services, including group and individual consultations.

-• 1,500 local specialists, including social workers, educators, and psychologists, attended training sessions focused on enhancing knowledge in child rights protection and psychosocial stress relief.
+• 1,963 local professionals — including social workers, educators, and psychologists — attended trainings focused on child protection and emotional well-being.

-• 944 children from non-deoccupied areas of Donetsk oblast returned to formal or informal education through the project’s educational initiatives.
+• 631 children in de-occupied areas of Donetsk oblast were able to resume formal or informal education through the project’s educational initiatives.

 The organization not only coordinated the work of mobile teams and child-friendly spaces but also actively participated in training local specialists, developing educational programs, and monitoring their effectiveness.
 Thanks to a multidisciplinary approach, the project included the support of psychologists, social workers, speech therapists, and child protection specialists.